-DESPITE THEIR MISERY AND LIFELESS EXISTENCE, MOST PEOPLE WHO SUFFER WITH AN EATING DISORDER DO SO IN FEAR THEY WILL DIE IF THEY LET IT GO.
+DESPITE THEIR MISERY AND LIFELESS EXISTENCE, MOST PEOPLE WHO SUFFER INSIDE AN EATING DISORDER, DO SO IN FEAR THAT IF THEY LET IT GO—THEY WILL DIE.

 "I believe eating disorders might actually stem from ancient mechanisms of survival, hardwired into all human DNA."– Robin Phipps Woodall

 When the safety of being loved and accepted requires fat loss and food restriction, our most vital psychological and physical needs to survive are threatened.
 The need for human connection is put at war with the need for food—awakening ancient life and death mechanisms that conflict with each other.